 Incidentally, the Self Control app is amazing, and I’m using it regularly to lock myself out of facebook for big chunks of time, make sure you check it out!

-And then, a couple of weeks ago, I was re-listening to another one of Amy’s podcasts (whenever I drive anywhere I have her playing in the car), and she was talking about getting the foundation of your business right, and not worrying about anything else until you are CONSISTENTLY GREAT in your products and messaging.
+And then, a couple of weeks later, I was re-listening to another one of Amy’s podcasts, and she was talking about getting the foundation of your business right, and not worrying about anything else until you are CONSISTENTLY GREAT in your products and messaging.
 I can hear her voice in my head right now: “Your logo and especially your business card: DO.
 NOT.
 MATTER.”
 This really hit home for me because, being a designer, as soon as I have an idea, I’m creating printed collateral for it.
 Logo, Business cards, flyers, posters, you name it.
-Forget the fact that I really actually need to be creating instruction sheets for workshops to USE IN THE CURRENT WORKSHOP, not a flyer to hand out to people about the workshop… because they are already here!
-Make THIS experience great for them before trying to sell them the next one!
+Forget the fact that I really actually needed to be creating instruction sheets for workshops to USE IN THE CURRENT WORKSHOP, not a flyer to hand out to people about the workshop… because they were already there!
+I needed to remind myself to make THIS experience great for them before trying to sell them the next one!

 So this is really about getting distracted by tasks that are not at the top of the priority list – something that happens to me A LOT.